Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

 Stones Similar to Chalcedony

-Since gemstone chalcedony comes in such a wide array of colors, a slew of stones can potentially look similar to it.
-With quartz being a major component of chalcedony, many quartz colors resemble specific hues of chalcedony.
+Since gemstone chalcedony comes in such a wide array of colours, a slew of stones can potentially look similar to it.
+With quartz being a major component of chalcedony, many quartz colours resemble specific hues of chalcedony.
 As a result, clear, rose, smoky, and other quartz variants can all have quite a bit in common with particular chalcedony types.

-There are also some solid substitute options when it comes to chalcedony colors you don't typically find in quartz.
-With green chalcedony, jade, maw sit sit, serpentine, prehnite, and malachite are reasonable stand-ins in certain cases.
-At times, green turquoise might have a bit of a resemblance, too.
+There are also some solid substitutes for chalcedony colours you don't typically find in quartz.
+For green chalcedony, jade, maw sit, serpentine, prehnite, and malachite can be reasonable stand-ins.
+At times, green turquoise might also have a bit of a resemblance.

-For blue chalcedony, some pieces of dumortierite, larimar, kyanite, or blue jadeite could have a similar look.
-The same goes for smithsonite, though it tends to be far too costly to make it a reasonable stand-in.
+Some pieces of dumortierite, larimar, kyanite, or blue jadeite could look similar to blue chalcedony.
+The same goes for Smithsonite, though it tends to be far too costly to make it a reasonable stand-in.

 Frequently Asked Questions About Chalcedony